Ready to send better job applications?

 Although it’s obvious to you that you’ve got references to back you up, some employers still expect you to tell them that.
 Usually, a ‘references available on request’ note is sufficient here.
 Save space by skipping the photo and leaving room to call out your references.

-Some companies are now using artificial intelligence (AI) as part of their hiring process to reduce the time recruiters spend reading CVs.
+Some companies are now using technology tools as part of their hiring process to reduce the time recruiters spend reading CVs.
+Sometimes, these tools use AI to scan your CV.

 Many recruiters also screen CVs using ATS (applicant tracking system).
 Like AI screenings, ATS looks for specific parts or keywords used on your CV that relate to the job role or what the employer’s looking for.

-Because of the rise of AI and ATS screening methods, you want to make sure your CV’s just as appealing to technology as it is to humans.
+Because of the rise of ATS and AI screening methods, you want to make sure your CV’s just as appealing to technology as it is to humans.

 To give your CV the best chance of getting through, follow these tips:

-3. Include keywords – it’s always a good idea to include keywords from the job description in your CV but keep it natural and don’t add them in for the sake of it.
+• Include keywords.
+It’s always a good idea to include keywords from the job description in your CV – but keep it natural and don’t add them in for the sake of it.
+If you're not sure what keywords to include, look at the skills the job post asks for, or adjectives used to describe the working environment, like fast-paced, problem-solving or customer satisfaction.

 To learn more about how to use AI in your job search, visit our complete guide to using AI for job searching and applications.